-FL623 Chinese III Grade Level: 10, 11, 12 Length/Credit: 1 year - 1.0 credit Prerequisite: Chinese II foundation acquired in Chinese I and Chinese II.
+FL623 Chinese III Grade Level: 10, 11, 12 Length/Credit: 1 year - 1.0 credit Prerequisite: Chinese II

+In Chinese III students increase their Chinese language and cultural understanding skills based on the foundation acquired in Chinese I and Chinese II.
 Students continue to increase vocabulary and grammar structures.
 Instruction and interaction are primarily in Chinese with a focus on listening, speaking, reading, writing, cultural awareness and appreciation.
 Vocabulary and dialogues about events, schedules and consequences are introduced in context through authentic materials and speaking scenarios.
 Reading and writing are focused on communicating effectively in the target language.